mongodb/mongo/src/mongo/db/s/README.md

 ### The auto split task
 The ChunkSplitter is a replica set primary-only service that manages the process of auto-splitting chunks.
-The ChunkSplitter runs auto-split tasks asynchronously - thus, multiple chunks can undergo an auto-split concurrently, provided they don't overlap.
+The ChunkSplitter runs auto-split tasks asynchronously - thus, distinct chunks can undergo an auto-split concurrently.

 To prepare for the split point selection process, the ChunkSplitter flags that an auto-split for the chunk is in progress.
 There may be incoming writes to the original chunk while the split is in